katjam/healthy-code-happy-people/presentation/SLIDES.md

 New project!

 Note:
+(7 min)
+- A story about 2 teams of people who set off with same goal and took different paths
 - After the initial project is scoped and prototyped, we have choices to make
 - What framework etc - we know react vs. we heard Elm
 - Funtional is a safe / predictable space